Applications for the 2024 MPL Programme have now closed. The role will re-open in January 2025.

 Stage Three

 The next stage is a one-way digital interview where you’ll be asked to record yourself answering a series of questions.
 You’ll have five days to complete this stage.
 No additional time will be given to complete this.
-Your interview will then be reviewed by our recruitment team, and you can expect to hear the outcome of this by 22nd March 2024.
+Your interview will then be reviewed by our recruitment team, and you can expect to hear the outcome of this by the end of March 2025.

 Stage Four